Kong/kongponents/docs/components/popover.md

 ### closeOnPopoverClick

-Boolean to control whether or not popover should close on popover content click.
+Boolean to control whether or not the popover should close when a user clicks within the popover content.
 Default to `false`.

 <KComponent
   v-slot="{ data }"